-The submitted site utility plans shows private on site hydrants and existing public hydrants in the vicinity of the building.
-The submitted fire flow calculations conform to the requirements of Tualatin Valley Fire and Rescue.
 The submitted site plan and accompanying letter from TVF&R show compliance to their requirements for apparatus maneuvering.
-TVF&R has submitted an attached letter dated December 28, 2017 regarding their requirements.
+TVF&R has submitted an attached letter dated January 31, 2018 regarding their requirements.
 The applicant will need to address these requirements in the final plans.
-This criterion is satisfied with conditions of approval PFR-8.
+This criterion is satisfied with conditions of approval PFR-5.